unyt-org/articles/articles/uix-introduction-vue.md

 <unyt-tabs>
 <unyt-tab label="Vue">

-A Hello World Vue app would look like:
+A Hello World Vue app would look like this:
 ```html
 <!-- src/App.vue -->
 <template>